brainglobe/brainglobe.github.io/docs/source/documentation/brainreg-segment/user-guide/segmenting-external-layers.md

 # Registration of segmentation of external layers

-Checking if this changes appear
+To analyze the results from segmentation layers of your images within the context of the atlas-aligned image, allow you to import external layers that will be analyzed by brainreg-segment.

+This layer will be then segmented as a 3D \(or 2D\) structure, such as area covering all your bulk axonal projections of interes analyzed by a binary mask.

-To segment a 3D \(or 2D\) structure, such as an injection site, select the `Region Segmentation` button in the `Segmentation panel`.
+Select the `Region Segmentation` button in the `Segmentation panel`.

 ![Segmenting a 2/3D structure](../../.gitbook/assets/region_seg%20%281%29.png)